nimamoosavi/core/README.md

 - Swagger Project

 # Structure
-##### All Project Used JDK 11 and in Spring Frame Work version 2.3.0 And other Library
+##### All Projects Used JDK 11 and in Spring Frame Work version 2.3.0 And other Libraries
-- All Project depends On FrameWork and You Must add It to Pom File
+- All Projects depend on core, and You Must add It to Pom File.

 ![](/images/core-diagram.png "Framework Diagram")